 Costs for GP and specialist visits are partially reimbursed.
 The public healthcare providers have a price limit, which they cannot exceed with their pricing.
-In principle, you should not have to apply for reimbursements for costs of medical care covered by the public healthcare system.
-You receive treatment at a price in which the reimbursement has already been made, i.e. you pay only the standard patient contribution.
-Reimbursement of travel costs is sought retrospectively.
+In principle, you should not have to apply for reimbursements retrospectively for services covered by the public healthcare system.
+You receive treatment at a price in which the reimbursement has already been made and so you should only have to pay for the standard patient contribution.
+However, reimbursement of travel costs is sought retrospectively.
 Read more about reimbursement of travel costs on the Helsenorge site.

 Costs of dental treatment are not reimbursed in Norway.
 You usually pay the full cost yourself.
 In special cases (for example, dental surgery procedures) you can receive a reimbursement.
 The treating dentist will usually advise you.
-Dental care in the public sector for patients aged 18 and under is free, however, and patients between 19 and 20 are reimbursed for 75 per cent of the price of treatment.
+However, dental care in the public sector for patients aged 18 and under is free.

 In an emergency, you can order an ambulance from the national emergency number 113.
 Usually, a doctor will provide you with a referral for hospital treatment, but in an emergency you can go directly to the nearest public hospital or to a hospital that has an agreement with the public healthcare system.
-Hospital treatment, including medicines, is free of charge when you present your ID or Kela card.

 Returning to Finland (specific to the Nordic countries)